 The Duke Department of Surgery's dedication to providing exceptional patient care has resulted in an ever-expanding clinical research program.
 Clinical trials are an integral part of the transition of research from bench to bedside.
-Department of Surgery faculty members conduct over 400 clinical trials annually.
-Clinical research in the Department of Surgery is managed by the Surgery Office of Clinical Research (SOCR), which is staffed with experienced individuals who are dedicated to making patient safety a priority.
-Dr. Julie Thacker, an experienced clinician and researcher, serves as Medical Director of the SOCR.
+Clinical research in the Department of Surgery is managed by the Surgery Office of Clinical Research (SOCR), which is staffed with experienced individuals who are dedicated to patient safety while conducting innovative research with the hope of advancing medicine and improving clinical care.
+Dr. Matthew Hartwig, an experienced clinician and researcher, serves as Medical Director of SOCR.

 The number and variety of active clinical trials in the Department of Surgery allows us to offer our patients access to treatments and therapies that are available at only a few medical centers nationwide.